-To take into account backdating and delays between applications being authorised and payments being made, the data cut from 1 February 2023 has been used to produce statistics on applications received and decisions made up to 11.59 pm on 31 December 2023.
+To take into account backdating and delays between applications being authorised and payments being made, the data cut from 31 October 2024 has been used to produce statistics on applications received and decisions made up to 11.59 pm on 30 September 2024.
 Later data cuts may include additional retrospective changes to application details, including corrections to details in the case management system, and changes that have resulted from re-determinations and appeals.

-When a re-determination or appeal is requested, the data in this publication will show the decision date, outcome, payment date and payment value after a redetermination or appeal has been decided.
+When a re-determination or appeal is requested, the data in this publication will show the decision date, outcome, payment date and payment value after a re-determination or appeal has been decided.
 Where a re-determination or appeal has been requested but not decided, decision date, outcome, payment date and payment value will be updated to reflect information about the re-determination or appeal, rather than the original application.

 Until March 2022, re-determinations were reported based on management information manually collected by the Client Experience team at Social Security Scotland.
-From April 2022 onwards, the figures reported in Table 15a are based on data extracted from the case management system.
-Similarly, while information on appeals are still manually collected, from October 2023 onwards the figures reported in Table 15b for appeals are based on data extracted from the case management system.
-This is part of an ongoing piece of work to to improve the reporting of re-determinations and appeals across all benefits.
+From April 2022 onwards, the figures reported in Table 15 are based on data extracted from the case management system.
+Similarly, while information on appeals are still manually collected, from October 2023 onwards the figures reported in Table 16 for appeals are based on data extracted from the case management system.
 As such the data source and resulting outputs are currently being reviewed and figures from April 2022 onwards may be subject to change.
+In the previous publication published in August 2024, it was not possible to extract the detailed information on the outcomes of re-determinations and appeals that occurred between 20 April and 30 June 2024 due to a data extraction issue.
+This has now been resolved and outcome information is provided for the previous and current quarter.

 Best Start Foods reviews are currently still manually collected.
 When a Best Start Foods application is reviewed, the review data in this publication does not include applications that had a Best Start Grant re-determination associated with them.
 This results in slightly lower numbers reported for Best Start Foods reviews process.

-Within our statistical reporting, key dates are used to assign applications received, applications processed and payments issued to time periods.
+Within our statistical reporting, key dates are used to assign applications received, applications processed, and payments issued to time periods.
 This is a different methodology to that used in financial reporting and, as a result, there may be differences in the values reported for a given time period.